keelancook/keelancook.github.io/_posts/2025-10-07-the-end-of-the-church-in-america.md

 "Is this the end of the church in America?"

-You've heard the question.
+You have heard the question.
 Perhaps you have wondered yourself.
-I'm sure you've read the articles like I have.
-It seems every few months something in the news cycle (or on the news cycle's demented cousin, the X/Twitter feed) sparks a fresh batch of hand wringing concerning the inevitable demise of the church in America.
+I am sure you have read the articles like I have.
+It seems every few months something in the news cycle (or on the news cycle's demented cousin, the Twitter feed) sparks a fresh batch of hand wringing concerning the inevitable demise of the church in America.

 What follows is a sensible plea to sensible people: let's instead take a posture of both confidence and humility when we consider the future of the church in America (or anywhere else for that matter.)
 If my tone comes across as sharp, it is not my intention.
 At the same time, I find it increasingly important to speak against some of the excess in online speech about the church nowadays.